skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 If other options appear, prioritize any option that states 3BA in the name.
 Also prioritize hdt_amuF (_gem_ where present), AVE, and WACCF.

-Close out of Bodyslide and create a new mod with the newly created body meshes with the name `Bodyslide Output - Female`.
+Click OK.
+After it completes processing, close out of Bodyslide and create a new mod with the newly created body meshes with the name `Bodyslide Output - Female`.

 # Nemesis